Knee Injury Claim: Compensation amounts for knee injuries caused in UK accidents

 2. Twists with ongoing symptoms average payouts

-3. Torn cartilage in the knee compensation calculator
+3. Torn cartilage in the knee compensation amounts

 To see a more detailed page I have written looking at meniscus knee injuries and compensation amounts click tear of meniscus claim.